StackStorm-Exchange/stackstorm-icinga2/README.md

 ```

 Currently, sensor takes the `host`, `service`, `state`, `state_type`, `type` and `check_result` variables and passes it as a payload to the trigger.
 All that data can be used in the rule and passed to actions as well.

-## TODO

-* Re-write actions & sensors to use requests instead of pycurl